pyroteus/pyroteus/README.md

 ## Pyroteus Goal-Oriented Mesh Adaptation Toolkit

-Pyroteus provides metric-based goal-oriented mesh adaptation drivers for finite element problems solved using [Firedrake][firedrake].
+Pyroteus provides metric-based goal-oriented mesh adaptation functionality to the Python-based finite element library [Firedrake][firedrake].
+The 'y' is silent, so its pronunciation is identical to 'Proteus'
+- the ancient Greek god of the constantly changing surface of the sea.

 This is research of the Applied Modelling and Computation Group ([AMCG][amcg]) at Imperial College